Experimental Pathology Graduate Program

 Mission Statement

-1. Educate students in the basic biomedical sciences of cell morphology, biochemistry, molecular biology, physiology and their pathologic counterparts in disease processes.
-Additionally, students are trained in the study of human pathogens and their vectors.
+1. Provide a comprehensive foundation in biomedical sciences and general pathology.
+Educate students in the basic biomedical sciences of cell morphology, biochemistry, molecular biology, physiology alongside their pathological counterparts in disease processes.
+The program also specializes in infectious disease pathogenesis equipping students with a broad understanding of both normal and diseased states.

 Jere W. McBride, PhD